Skip to main content

 Testosterone serves as a foundational signal for building and maintaining bone architecture in both sexes, though its pathways of influence are distinct.

-For the female body, the story of is more intricate.
+For the female body, the story of testosterone and bone health is more intricate.
 While women produce much lower amounts of testosterone, it still plays a vital role.
 Its primary contribution, however, is often indirect.
 A significant portion of testosterone in both male and female bodies is converted into estradiol, a powerful form of estrogen, through a process called aromatization.

 This reveals a fascinating biological system where a single hormone has two distinct, yet equally important, jobs.
 It can act directly through its own receptors, the androgen receptors, to build bone.
 Concurrently, it can serve as the raw material for another critical hormone, estradiol, which primarily protects bone from being broken down.